winnibear12/assignment2.github.io/README.md

 # Practical steps for hosting you resume with Markdown and Jekyll
 ---

-## Purpose : To give information about how to host a resume on Github pages to Computer Science students.
+### Purpose : To give information about how to host a resume on Github pages to Computer Science students

 ---
 ## Prerequisites